Should you ignore gaps in teeth

 For example, bridges and dental implants are a good option for closing these gaps so the other teeth don’t move into that area.

-If your teeth have already tilted while moving to fill a gap, you may also require some orthodontic work.
-However, depending on the degree of the tilt, sometimes we can use a bridge the upright the effected tooth or teeth.
+If your teeth have already tilted while moving to fill a gap, you might require some orthodontic work.

 When it comes to having one of those procedures, it’s usually a case of the sooner you act the better.
 In most cases, about three to six months after you’ve had a tooth removed is the ideal time to have a dental implant or a bridge done.